kodadot/developers/docs/how-to-make-nft.md

 ## Right.. funds.. now what?

 Congratulations!
 You are almost there.
 The most fun part begins right now.
 You'll get to the [minting process](tutorials/how_to_mint.md) which officially and forever stores your art on blockchain.
 It's all up to you now, whether you want to send it to a friend, or list it and start selling your art!
 Good luck!

+## Share your first minted art!

+We are keen to see your progress or help you with some advanced stuff.
+Our [discord](https://discord.gg/kodadot) temple is always open for you!